MaxValue/Terpene-Profile-Parser-for-Cannabis-Strains/README.md

 Terpene Profile Parser for Cannabis Strains
 ===========================================
-_Parser and Database to index the Terpene Profile of different Strains Of Cannabis from Online-Databases_
+_Parser, Database and Web App to index the Terpene Profile of different Strains Of Cannabis from Online-Databases_

 ## Description
 This repository contains:
+* The web app (at [docs/index.html](docs/index.html)).
+[Live version](https://maxvalue.github.io/Terpene-Profile-Parser-for-Cannabis-Strains/)
 * A folder for each online database which displays test results about the terpene profile of cannabis strains (Found in [labs/](labs/)).
 These folders usually contain:
   * A parser to extract the actual terpene profile from each of those HTML-pages as CSV-list
   * The CSV list of extracted terpene profiles

 ## FAQ
 ### What are Terpenes?
 What is a Terpene?
 A terpene is a chemical compound which can have physiological effects on the human body.
-It can make you sleepy, awake, more concentrated, relaxed or less anxious.
+It can make you sleepy, horny, awake, more concentrated, relaxed or less anxious.
 Read more [on Wikipedia](https://en.wikipedia.org/wiki/Terpene).
-[This page](https://tandcsurf.github.io/terpeneuses/) and [this lab page](https://psilabs.org/services/) has some information which is also useful.
+[This lab page](https://psilabs.org/services/) has some information which is also useful.
 ### What is a Terpene Profile?
 A terpene profile is a listing of terpenes present in a biological sample.
 This project is only concerned with specific terpenes such as Linalool, Caryophyllene oxide, Myrcene, beta-Pinene, Limonene, Terpinolene, alpha-Pinene, Humulene and Caryophyllene, but Linalool, beta-Pinene, Limonene, alpha-Pinene are the most important ones.